eastrd/ArchivEye/README.md

   - [x] Add option to index more documents
   - [x] Filter only PDF files
 - [x] Refactor out index path setting
-- [x] Search Page: Initial Layout
+- [x] Search Page
   - [x] Update search result continuously
   - [x] Display on a results table (Fix partial state issue)
   - [x] Tooltip on hover of the pdf document name
   - [x] Implement view to the side
   - [x] Spike: PDF Viewer
   - [x] Pagination of search result display
-  - [ ] Spike: Search result highlighting
+  - [ ] Search result highlighting
-- Pre-Check Page:
+- Pre-Check Page
   - [x] Check if config.ini is present, if not create one and ask user to set up
+  - [x] Fix race condition between state update and config save
-  - [ ] If config.ini is present, check if paths appointed exists and required binaries exist
+  - [ ] If config.ini is present, validate the binaries in the paths exist
+- [x] Fix Blank page routing bug

 ### Meta